climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 <!--questions about IT tech, deep tech, hard tech, and trade work-->

-Now that we know what climate tech is, let’s dig into what the climate tech _job_ is!
+Now that we know what climate tech is, let’s dig into what the climate tech _job_ is.

 #### **Click each drop-down menu below** to read through each frequently asked question about climate jobs.